 This pink blooming camellia reaches a mature height of 8-10′ H x 8′ W. However, it can be trimmed yearly to keep it at a desired size.
 Left untrimmed, it has a naturally compact, upright growth habit.

-Use the Marie Bracey Camellia as privacy screen, hedge, specimen, accent, or mass planting.
+Use the Marie Bracey Camellia as a privacy screen, hedge, specimen, accent, or mass planting.
 Otherwise, try it in a large container planting.

 Marie Bracey Camellia Care

 Hardy from USDA Zones 7-10, down to 0° when completely established.